AIFlied/SSPT/README.md

 # SSPT
-SSPT : Semantic Similarity-based Poisoning-Traceback for Retrieval-Augmented Generation
+This repository is the official implementation of the paper: SSPT : Semantic Similarity-based Poisoning-Traceback for Retrieval-Augmented Generation

+## Step-1